mist64/cbmbus_doc/4 Standard Serial.md

 This also matches the naming in [Commodore's source code](https://github.com/mist64/cbmsrc/tree/master/KERNAL_C64_03), where the protocol is called "serial"[^2].

-Commodore "Standard Serial" is a serial version of the PET's parallel IEEE-488 bus (covered in [part 1](https://www.pagetable.com/?p=1023)), which was standardized internationally as IEC-625.
+"Standard Serial" is based on the PET's parallel IEEE-488 bus (covered in [part 1](https://www.pagetable.com/?p=1023)), which was standardized internationally as IEC-625.
 In Europe, IEEE-488 was therefore commonly referred to as the "IEC bus".
 The serial version was then often called "Serial IEC", even though this variant was never standardized by IEC.
 Finally, the "serial" attribute was often dropped in European books and magazines, which is why "Standard Serial" is most often refered to as just the "IEC bus".

 There are two extensions to Standard Serial: The already mentioned "Fast Serial" (C128), as well as the third party "JiffyDOS".
 They both share the same basic idea but are incompatible with each other.
-Both protocols also share the same cable with Standard Serial and are completely backwards-compatible.
+Both protocols also share the same cable with Standard Serial and are completely backwards-compatible with it.
 If they detect that their peers also speak the improved protocol, they will then switch to it.
 Fast Serial and JiffyDOS will be covered in separate articles.

 ## History and Development